PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-In-love-with-the-github-api.markdown

 See.
 Pretty simple.

 This is great, but once the author has comitted their article they still can't see it live on the web.
-To make this easier.
+To make this easier we need to do a little more work.

-I have not seen anyone auto deploy to App Engine via Github yet so I hope this serves as an example.
+I have not seen anyone auto deploy to App Engine via Github yet so I hope this serves as an example of how it is possible.

 ## Deploying to App Engine from Github